lincc-frameworks/fibad/docs/model_evaluation.rst

 Model evaluation
 ================

-One goal of fibad is to make model evaluation easier.
+One goal of Hyrax is to make model evaluation easier.
 Many tools exist for visualization and evaluation of models.
-Fibad integrates with TensorBoard and MLFlow to provide easy access to these tools.
+Hyrax integrates with TensorBoard and MLFlow to provide easy access to these tools.

 TensorBoard
 -----------

-Fibad automatically logs training, validation and gpu metrics (when available) to TensorBoard while training a model.
+Hyrax automatically logs training, validation and gpu metrics (when available) to TensorBoard while training a model.
 This allows for easy visualization of the training process.